Registration Process Guide

 Registration Adjustments

-The Registrar's Office will review all registrations at the end of each semester to make sure that students are still eligible to remain enrolled in courses chosen for the next semester that are restricted by prerequisites, major, or academic standing.
-You will be administratively dropped from courses for which you are no longer eligible and it will be your responsibility to replace those courses during the Registration Adjustment and Open Registration periods.
+The Registrar's Office will review all registrations at the end of each semester to ensure that students are still eligible to remain enrolled in courses chosen for the next semester that are restricted by prerequisites, major, level, or academic standing.
+You will be administratively dropped from courses for which you are no longer eligible, and it will be your responsibility to replace those courses during the open registration period.